transcriptic/snowflake2/README.md

 This is a fork of Twitter's Snowflake that has been considerably simplified for people not sharing all of Twitter's high end requirements.
 For example:

-- The Scribe-based audit trails have been removed.
+- Scribe-based audit trails have been removed.
 - Thrift RPC has been replaced by HTTP.
 - Zookeeper coordination has been removed (for now).
 - Maven has been replaced by sbt for compatibility with a standard "sbt clean compile stage" buildpack.